AERobert/Blind-Origami/folds.md

 The various folds are the building blocks of origami, they are what turns a flat sheet of paper into a intricate work of art.

-There are 10 different commonly used folds in origami.
+There are many different used folds in origami, this site currently only covers three of them.
 Some are probably used in almost any project, such as the [mountain](mountain.md) and [valley](valley.md) folds, while others are reserved for more complex models.